IBM/db2developerextension-about/docs/the-basics/creating-a-database-connection.md

 If you use the extension within WSL on Windows, ensure that the following prerequisites are met:

 - [WSL 2 is installed](#setting-up-wsl2-and-docker-for-db2-community-edition) and set as the default version.
-Run `wsl --set-default-version 2` in PowerShell to set it.
 - Docker Desktop for Windows is installed with WSL integration enabled.
 In Docker Settings, go to **Resources** > **WSL Integration** and enable it.
 - Ubuntu or another supported Linux distribution is configured as your WSL environment.
 - A minimum of 4 GB of RAM is allocated to WSL.